-Learning to organize your RV refrigerator is like an art that develops with practice.
+Learning how to organize your RV refrigerator is an art that develops with practice.
 The more miles you put on your rig, the easier it is to carry all of your favorite foods wherever you roam.
-There are many cool tips for your fridge and these three quick tips will help you get started.
+There are many cool tips for your fridge, but these three quick tips will help you get started.

 How to save space and avoid waste: